ARDVARC/ARDVARC/README.md

 - Try to comment, we will be going over each others code frequently and it can be hard to follow otherwise.
 - Communicate what you are working on to avoid conflicts
 - Don't complete other people's PRs
-- Dont resolve other peoples comments
+- Don't resolve other peoples comments
 - Small, refined, and often changes are better

 ## Vector and Frame Naming Convention
 #### Vectors
 * `vec_a2b_in_frame`
-    * `vec` - dentotes it's a vector
+    * `vec` - denotes it's a vector
     * `a2b` - denotes the vectors originates at `a` and terminates at `b`
     * `in_frame` - denotes the frame that the vector is expressed in